-The second half of the 6:00-7:50pm lab will be a group discussion.
-This 7:00-7:50pm time period is the only discussion section.
-If you are in the later lab and want to attend the discussion, show up to the lab at 7:00pm.
-Any Ph.D. students in the Monday labs must be registered for the 6:00-7:50pm labs.
-The discussion will emanate from the lab readings (found on the website).
-This half of the lab is for all interested persons but only the Ph.D. students are required to attend.
+The second half of the lab will be a group discussion.
+The discussion will emanate from the lab readings (listed on the website).
+The discussion is for all interested persons but only the Ph.D. students are required to attend.
 All students that attend the discussion must complete the readings before lab.